Timothy Noah: Career

-Earlier in his career, Noah was an assistant managing editor at U.S. News & World Report, a Washington reporter for The Wall Street Journal.
+Earlier in his career, Noah was a Washington reporter for The Wall Street Journal.

 On February 24, 2007, Noah wrote an article for Slate entitled "Evicted from Wikipedia", which critiques the online encyclopedia's notability policy as an illustration of our society's "love affair with invidious distinction", and cited Thorstein Veblen's 1899 critique of consumerism, The Theory of the Leisure Class to this effect.

 The Great Divergence grew out of a ten-part series that Noah published in Slate in September 2010.
 The series won the 2011 Hillman Prize in the magazine category, and was the first online-only work ever to do so.

 On March 22, 2013, Noah announced over Twitter that he had been fired by The New Republic; he did not know why.
 Editor Franklin Foer said "Tim Noah has been a strong voice for liberalism and a rigorous columnist for The New Republic.
 We’ve appreciated his passion and contribution to the magazine over the past two years and wish him the very best."
 Noah started freelancing a weekly column for the magazine again in 2020, and in September 2021 he rejoined the staff.
 As of 2025, Noah appears to have rejoined the magazine as a staff writer.